 So much happened this year, both in my caregiving life and in the life of Caregiving Advice.
 I wish I could share it all—from the exhaustion, tears and irrational/rational fears to the epiphanies, victories, and stumbles-turned-stepping-stones.
-Here are a few memorable moments from the first 6 months.
+Here are a few memorable moments from our first year!

 Looking back: The launch was scheduled for Monday, January 7th.
 On Friday the 4th, my web developer and I were texting each other from hospital rooms: me in a children’s hospital emergency department with my daughter, and she in a midwest hospital with her grandmother, for whom she is the primary caregiver.
 On the afternoon of launch day, following a triage call with the nurse on call for our pediatrician, I took my daughter to urgent care and left with a prescription to treat a double ear infection—and one tired, extremely uncomfortable little girl in tow.